If you're looking for somewhere special to stay and play golf, take a look at six hotels recommended by AAA Inspectors.

 AAA Inspector 76: The beach, boutique shops, various swimming pools, a state-of-the-art virtual game center and many restaurants make this a fun place for families.

 Serenely set on the Gulf of Mexico, this property appeals to all types of travelers.
 Families will love this multifaceted resort due to all of the recreational amenities that are readily available.
 Multiple pools and hot tubs, golf, tennis and a plethora of water sports are just some of fun that is available.
-There is a pool that appeals to adults, which is serenely located away from the hustle and bustle of the rest of the resort.
+There is a pool that appeals to adults, which is quietly located away from the hustle and bustle of the rest of the resort.
 Popular for corporate groups and weddings, the property boasts more than 120,000 square feet of meeting and banquet space.
 Their guest rooms are attractively appointed with soothing hues, marble and granite accents, flat-panel televisions and large closets.
 Every guest room features a balcony or patio with most offering some kind of view of the Gulf of Mexico.
+There are 20 room configurations to choose from and the tower building is adult only five stories and up.
 While you are here, be sure to check out the entertainment complex that has six duckpin lanes, virtual games, indoor golf and numerous arcade games.
 There is a gastropub offering 52 local craft beers on tap.

 AAA Inspector 31: When traveling with kids, I prefer the ground floor rooms as most have an external door leading straight to the beach or grassy play areas.